 Engine

 This is where the magic takes place.
 Fuel is converted into electrical energy by the engine.
 As a result, it is likely the most crucial component of a generator.
-It goes without saying that the quality of the engine has an impact on its performance and dependability.
+The quality of the engine has an impact on its performance and dependability.

 This is why it is advised that you only buy your generator from a well-known brand since their engines are more likely to be of high quality.